wellesley-cs230/wellesley-cs230.github.io/hw3.md

 Implement the `Flight` class's method from the javadoc.
 Among them are the following **instance** methods:

-1. `toString()`.
+1. `toString`.
 As with any other class you write, define this method to provide the means of printing the contents of the object in an informative and concise way.
-Don't forget to use this method as you test your code in the main().
+Don't forget to use this method as you test your code in the main.
-2. `isAnAlternative()`, a predicate method that takes as input a flight and returns true iff (if and only if) the invoker flight's origin and destination are the same as the input flight's origin and destination.
+2. `isAnAlternative`, a predicate method that takes as input a flight and returns true iff (if and only if) the invoker flight's origin and destination are the same as the input flight's origin and destination.
-3. `isAStopOver()`, a predicate method that takes as input a flight and returns true iff (if and only if) the invoker flight's destination is the same as the input flight's origin.
+3. `isAStopOver`, a predicate method that takes as input a flight and returns true iff (if and only if) the invoker flight's destination is the same as the input flight's origin.

 Additionally, implement the **static** methods, including:
-1. `readFlight()`, a *static* method that asks and collects from the user all the information regarding a flight.
+1. `readFlight`, a *static* method that asks and collects from the user all the information regarding a flight.
 Using this information, it creates a `Flight`, and returns it.
 This method takes as input a `Scanner`.
-2. Make sure to include a  `main()` method, for testing purposes.
+2. Make sure to include a  `main` method, for testing purposes.
 As always, make sure you test all the methods you have defined, and to test each method before moving onto the next one.

 ### Step 4: Testing